 As a person of mixed Singaporean and British heritage, Hannah Lim creates furniture-like sculptures with a combination of both the East and the West elements in response to her cultural identity and experience.
 Forming the basis of Lim’s inspiration is her interest in Orientalism, and its relationship to Chinoiserie.
 She found the pieces in such themes rather interesting.
 “There was this weird cultural connection and resemblance because they reflected a part of me”, she told us.

-Lim studied at Central Saint Martins (London), the Edinburgh College of Art (University of Edinburgh) and is coming up to the last term of her Postgraduate study at the Ruskin School of Art (University of Oxford).
+Lim studied at Central Saint Martins (London), Edinburgh College of Art (University of Edinburgh) and has just finished her Masters at the Ruskin School of Art (University of Oxford).
 She was shortlisted for the Astaire Prize (2019 and 2020), was the 2020 recipient of the RSA John Kinross Scholarship, and was selected as part of Bloomberg New Contemporaries (2021) and RSA New Contemporaries (2022).
 Her work has been shown at exhibitions in New York, London, Edinburgh, Chengdu and Hong Kong.
 Her latest exhibition, In the Margins, opened at Commonage Projects (London) in April 2022.

-FRONTRUNNER spoke with Lim about her approach to make those delicate pieces, cultural identity, study in different places, and the joy of art.
+FRONTRUNNER spoke with Lim about her approach to making these delicate pieces, cultural identity, study in different places, and the joy of art.

 What’s your typical day like?

-I usually go for a run in the morning, then I’ll come into the studio, and spend the whole day working there, whether in the workshops downstairs, or on my desk replying to emails, and other different things.
+I usually go for a run in the morning, then I’ll come into the studio, and spend the whole day working there, whether in the workshops downstairs, or at my desk replying to emails.
 After that I go home, have dinner and go to sleep, then wake up and repeat.
-Not being super exciting.
-Or go for a nice walk sometimes, because there’s lots of places to go walking here.
-The weather is really great at the moment as well, so I’ve been been doing that more.
+My daily routine varies often depending on if I’m installing, delivering work or making but my days spent in the studio are usually quite like this.

 What are the three things that you feel like you can’t live without in your studio?